-One frequent business traveler found the Nebula to be the perfect carry on bag for his business travel needs.
+One frequent business traveler found the Nebula to be the perfect carry-on bag for his business travel needs.
 He found he could fit 1-2 nights of business clothes, casual clothes, a pair of sneakers, his 15” laptop, and miscellaneous toiletries and papers in the Nebula that easily fits under the seat of a small regional jet.

-After work he could leave his work stuff and clothes at his hotel and use the pack around town or on the trails if he had some free time.
+After work, he could leave his work stuff and clothes at his hotel and use the pack around town or on the trails if he had some free time.

 The Nebula Daypack is similar to the North Face Surge II and many shoppers will either opt between the two packs.
 The Surge II offers two large external zip pockets that some people find attractive, but overall the Nebula has better organized and functional pockets for storing items.

-The Osprey Nebula Daypack is also very bike friendly.
+The Osprey Nebula Daypack is also very bike-friendly.
 The pack is sleek and doesn’t have a lot of extra loose straps that can get caught in gears or tree branches.

 The Nebula has reflective elements that will help you be seen better by drivers at night and has a loop near the bottom where you can hook a blinking bike light.
 You can never have too many lights at night!
-A 32-oz water bottle can also fit in one of the side mesh pocket.
+A 32-oz water bottle can also fit in one of the side mesh pockets.

 Overall, Osprey Nebula Daypack owners are very happy with their purchase.

 - The pockets are well organized and functional

 - The padded laptop and tablet sleeves help protect your expensive electronics